 Prenatal vitamins tend to have higher amounts of folic acid and iron than other adult multivitamins.
 While a multivitamin is great, once you conceive you’re sharing all of your vitamins and nutrients with a baby who’s going to take everything it needs.

 And, while a healthy diet is the best way to get most of your vitamins and nutrients, taking a super-powered vitamin (like a prenatal vitamin) can help you to fill in some of those gaps during pregnancy.

 It’s also important for you to take a prenatal vitamin during conception and pregnancy.
 Studies have shown that it greatly reduces the chance of developmental abnormalities.

 For example, folic acid in prenatal vitamins helps to prevent neural tube defects.
 Neural tube defects can cause serious abnormalities in your baby’s brain and spinal cord.
 The additional iron in these vitamins helps to support your baby’s growth and development and prevents anemia (a condition that causes a low number of red blood cells).

 You should take them before you get pregnant.

 This might seem counterintuitive, but it’s vitally important!
 The key to reaping the health benefits of prenatal vitamins is to take them before you even conceive.
 This is because your baby’s neural tube, spinal cord, and brain start developing fast.
-Oftentimes, they may be developed before you even realize you’re pregnant!
+Oftentimes, they may develop before you even realize you’re pregnant!

-So, by taking prenatal vitamins early, you’ve ensured that your system has plenty of folic acid and iron.
+By taking prenatal vitamins early, you’ve ensured that your system has plenty of folic acid and iron.
 This will help to support a new embryo when conception finally occurs.